FreakingBarbarians/DES/README.md

 We can break the action down into two parts:

 ##### A Header
-Contains that describes the action and "how" the action is applied to targets.
+Describes the action and "how" the action is applied to targets.
 It contains fields such as:
 * Name
 * Description
 * Keywords (think elemental typing for actions)